Climate and Earth's Energy Balance

-Additional background information and details about Earth's Energy Balance can be found at the following link:
+The CERES mission homepage contains more information about how NASA science missions are measuring Earth's energy balance.
+Additional background information, datasets, and details about Earth's Energy Balance can be found at the following links:

 NWS Jetstream - The Earth-Atmosphere Energy Balance website has additional explanations, diagrams and a short explanation of how cloud cover can contribute to warmer night time temperatures.

 The units on the diagrams in this exercise are in terms of percentages of the incoming 342 watts per meter2 of solar energy.
 These percentages may not be exactly the same in every diagram, as there is some variation in scientists' explanation about how much energy is in each part of the system.